-Unforeseeable Technical Difficulties During the Submission Process

-- Contact Grants.gov or JustGrants, as applicable, for Applicant/User Support at least 24 hours prior to the applicable deadline. - Maintain documentation of all communication with Grants.gov or JustGrants Applicant/User Support. - 3.
-Prior to the applicable deadline, contact this program, via email at OVW.JFF@usdoj.gov indicating that the applicant is experiencing technical difficulties and would like permission to submit a late application.
-The email must include the following: a) A detailed description of the difficulty that the applicant is experiencing; b) The contact information (name, telephone, and email) for the individual making the late submission request; and c) In the case of JustGrants technical difficulties, the complete application packet (Proposal Narrative, Budget and Budget Narrative, MOU and/or LOC, and applicable certifications). - 4.
-Within 24 hours after the applicable deadline, the applicant must email this program at ovw.JFF@usdoj.gov the following information: a) Applicant's DUNS number; b) Grants.gov or JustGrants Applicant/User Support tracking numbers; and c) Other relevant documentation.
+Unforeseeable Technical Difficulties During the Submission Process ovw.underserved@usdoj.gov indicating that the applicant is experiencing technical difficulties and would like permission to submit a late application.
+The email must include the following: a) a detailed description of the difficulty that the applicant is experiencing, b) the contact information (name, telephone, and email) for the individual making the late submission request, and c) in the case of JustGrants technical difficulties, the complete application packet (Proposal Narrative, Budget and Budget Narrative, MOU.